MrPio/Texture-Anything/README.md

 The repository is structured in cronological sections, each containing several jupyter notebooks.
 The `src` module holds the recurrent code.

 > [!NOTE]
 > As I haven't included the `.parquet` intermediary files due to their size, you should run all the notebooks one after the other, in order.
-The same holds for the Objaverse and [ShapeNetCore](https://huggingface.co/datasets/ShapeNet/ShapeNetCore) objects.
+The same holds for the final dataset, which is stored in `data/dataset/`

 ### 1 Annotation Filtering